Fragrance Allergens

 EU ECHA RAC Adopts PFAS Restriction and New CLH/OEL Opinions (RAC-76 Minutes)

-ECHA’s Risk Assessment Committee (RAC) finalized its opinion supporting a broad universal PFAS restriction and adopted stringent new harmonized classifications for several high-volume substances in March 2026.
-Companies must anticipate significant market access restrictions and prepare for updated labeling, safety data sheet (SDS), and workplace exposure requirements across diverse product categories.
+ECHA’s Risk Assessment Committee has finalized its support for a broad universal PFAS restriction and adopted stringent new harmonized classifications for several high-volume substances.
+Businesses must prepare for significant market access restrictions, updated labeling requirements, and stricter workplace exposure limits across diverse product categories including electronics, medical devices, and consumer mixtures.

 echa.europa.euEuropean UnionEuropean Union